 For general enquiries, please use firstname.lastname@example.org.

-We do not have any privilged access to county councils or local right-of-way authorities!!
+We do not have any privileged access to county councils or local right-of-way authorities!!
 Please use the internet to notify the Ramblers or the local councils about stiles or gates in need of repair, loose dogs, obstructions, etc. They all give a method for reporting problems, either using a feedback form or by telephoning.
 We have a webpage showing how to contact the authorities: reporting a problem.
-BUT: please be careful NOT to indicate a danger to the public: the council may simply close the path!
+BUT: please be careful NOT to indicate a danger to the public: the council will simply close the path!

 This is an amateur project with very little spare manpower.
 So ...

 When you send in corrections to a walk, please pinpoint the location and the place in the text.
 Please suggest an actual change to the text so we can make the correction confidently without re-visiting the walk.
 You will often encounter seasonal problems.
 These are usually (a) mud in winter and (b) dense undergrowth in summer.

 Mud is a perennial seasonal problem.
 We cannot update the walks each season to warn about mud and waterlogging.
 If the walk is affected we should put a warning on the front page telling walkers to wear good boots.
 It's no use pinpointing specific places in the text except to tell the walker how to avoid the mud or water ('take a high path', 'straddle the mud', 'circumvent' etc.).
 A walk might be completely dry in summer and we don't want to put people off!